helia77/Frangi-GPU/README.md

 ## GPU-based frangi filter

-This code is written based on the efforts of "[NTNU IET Biomedical Optics](http://ntnu-bioopt.github.io/software/libfrangi.html)"
+This code is written based on the efforts of "[NTNU IET Biomedical Optics](http://ntnu-bioopt.github.io/software/libfrangi.html)".<br>
-[TIRA library](https://github.com/STIM-Lab) is used for loading images.
+For loading/modifying images: [TIRA library](https://github.com/STIM-Lab).

 GPU code is added for acceleration.